-A dentist described to us the procedures they used to improve the outcomes for patients with gum disease.
-This involved providing patients with preventative advice, taking plaque and gum bleeding scores and completing detailed charts of the patient's gum condition.
+The dentist and the dental hygiene therapist described to us the procedures they used to improve the outcomes for patients with gum disease.
+This involved providing patients with preventative advice, taking plaque and gum bleeding scores and recording detailed charts of the patient's gum condition.

-Records showed patients with severe gum disease were recalled at more frequent intervals for review and to reinforce preventative advice.
+Records showed patients with severe gum disease were recalled at more frequent intervals for review and to reinforce home care preventative advice.